-The Borzoi belongs to the Sighthounds group in the FCI Classification.
+The Borzoi belongs to the Sighthounds in the FCI grouping.

-Is the Borzoi allowed as pet in a Singapore HDB Flat?
+Is the Borzoi allowed as a pet in a Singapore HDB flat?

 Russia, Middle Ages.
 Borzois were first bred by crossing the Arabian Greyhound with other longer haired Russian sheepdogs.
 These dogs were called Russian Wolfhounds in America until 1936, when it was renamed "Borzoi," coming from the Russian term ”borzii,” which means swift.
 Also known as the Russian Hunting Sight Hound.